-Small Business NAICS Code Law Firm, Helping Small Businesses to Avoid Guesswork When Their Bottom Line is Attacked.
+Small Business NAICS Law Firm, Helping Federal Contract Small Businesses to Avoid Guesswork When Their Bottom Line is Attacked.
 Get a Free Initial Consultation.
 Call our SBA Attorneys at 1-866-601-5518.

 When a small business wins a government contract, competitors may file an SBA small business size protest in an attempt to void the award.
-The North American Industry Classification System NAICS and SBA size standards regulations become problematic for both the awardee (intervenor) and protestor.
+The North American Industry Classification System NAICS code size standard regulations become problematic for both the awardee (intervenor) and protestor.
 If the small business standard requirements are violated, your must still provide more than speculative facts in the bid protest.
 This where many size protest cases fail.

 - Many small businesses fall short in size protest litigation because of procedural requirements at the initial stages.